nextania/account/README.md

 ## About
-The Nextflow account services allow you to log in to all Nextflow services with a single account.
+The Nextania account services allow you to log in to all Nextania services with a single account.
 It aims to be modern and fast for users to log in and manage their account.
 The system is built with technologies such as Rust and MongoDB.

 This server is built with modern security practices in mind and supports TOTP two-factor authentication, OPAQUE (an asymmetric password authenticated key exchange protocol), and FIDO2 WebAuthn, allowing the use of passkeys and physical security keys.

 This is the Rust-based backend.
-For the SolidJS-based frontend, please check out [account-client](https://github.com/Nextflow-Cloud/account-client).
+For the SolidJS-based frontend, please check out [account-client](https://github.com/nextania/account-client).

 ## Hosting the server